James Cook railway station: History

 Plans for the building of a station at the hospital had been discussed for some 25 years, including as part of the, now abandoned, Tees Valley Metro project.

 The station was finally given the green light by Middlesbrough Council's planning committee in January 2013, and construction work started in January 2014.

-The station cost £2.2 million to build and opened to the public on 18 May 2014.
+The station, named after the locally born 18th century British explorer, and circumnavigator Captain James Cook, cost £2.2 million to build and opened to the public on 18 May 2014.
 It was officially opened on 18 July 2014 by then Minister of State for Transport, Baroness Kramer.

 Facilities

 The 113 m long single platform station includes a fully lit waiting shelter with seating, CCTV coverage and passenger information via an electronic screen and public address announcements.

 Services

 Following the May 2021 timetable change, the station is served by an hourly service between Middlesbrough and Nunthorpe, with two trains per day (excluding Sunday) continuing to Battersby, and six per day (four on Sunday) continuing to Whitby.
 Most trains continue to Newcastle via Hartlepool.
 All services are operated by Northern Trains.